lvgl/lvgl/docs/CODING_STYLE.rst

    documents the return value until Doxygen encounters a blank line or another Doxygen command.
 -  ``@code{.c}/@endcode``
    surrounds code that should be placed in a code block.
-While Doxygen knows to use C color-coding of code blocks in a .C file, the down-line part of the documentation generation sequence does not, so the ``{.c}`` appendage to the ``@code`` command is necessary.
+While Doxygen knows to use C color-coding of code blocks in a .C file, the downstream part of the documentation generation sequence does not, so the ``{.c}`` appendage to the ``@code`` command is necessary.
 -  ``@note  text``